Turn Your Well Water Into Swell Water with Culligan Water

 Do you need to filter out fairly benign contaminants, like chlorine, or mild dissolved solids or sediment?
 Is there something more sinister, like arsenic, lurking in your water?
 Learning what’s in your water is the first and most important step in deciding what kind of water filtration system is right for you, whether it’s whole-home filtration, point-of-use, or something altogether different.

-Start by scheduling a free water test from your local Culligan Man.
+Start by scheduling a free water test from your local Culligan water expert.
 He or she will come by to sample your tap water and run tests for the most common water contaminants, so you can find out whether you need to address water issues right in the kitchen or throughout your home.
-Your Culligan Man is also a great resource to ask for advice once you do know what is, or isn’t, in your water.

 Step 2 – Why?